Holy Himalaya Eco Trek

 4 hours

-Ascending through alpine meadows dotted with Juniper and Larch trees, our path leads us steadily higher to the remote Mu Gompa, the largest monastery in Tsum Valley.
-A brief 30-minute hike above Mu Gompa unveils the ancient nunnery of Dheron Gumba, where Buddhist nuns lead a simple life of meditation and devotion.
-Surrounded by awe-inspiring Himalayan peaks, the views are simply breathtaking.
-We camp on a grassy bench just below Mu Gompa, soaking in the serene atmosphere of this remote and sacred place.
+We go upward through alpine meadows spotted with Juniper and Larch trees, and our route keeps rising to the remote Mu Gompa, the largest monastery in the Tsum Valley.
+An easy 30-minute walk above Mu Gompa reveals the ancient nunnery of Dheron Gumba-a place where Buddhist nuns live a simple life in meditation and devotion.
+The Himalayan peaks surrounding the landscape make the views nothing but breathtaking.
+We camp on the grassy bench just below Mu Gompa and take in the serene atmosphere of this remote and sacred place.

 13